electron/electronjs.org-old/CONTRIBUTING.md

 * Feel free to open a Pull Request early so that a discussion can be had as changes are developed.
 * Include screenshots and animated gifs of your changes whenever possible.

-## Commit and Pull Request Semantics
+## Commit Messages and Pull Request Titles

 We use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification to standardize our commit history.
 To enforce this convention on commit messages and/or pull request titles, we use the [Semantic Pull Requests](https://github.com/probot/semantic-pull-requests) bot.

-### Commit Messages

-Prepend the type of change being made (refactor, fix, chore, feat, etc.)
+The commit message summary (or pull request title) is constructed by prepending the type of change being made (e.g., feat, fix, refactor), followed by an imperative, present tense sentence (without a period).
 Example: `fix: make header bold`

 ### Pull Request Title